NEPC trains and equips 92 companies with exports skills

-- Sensitizing prospective exporters on the activities of the Council and how they could access the services to boost their export
+- Sensitizing prospective exporters on the activities of the Council and how to embark into export business

-- Improving the nation’s foreign exchange earnings from non-oil exports among others.
+- Increasing the nation’s foreign exchange earnings from non-oil exports among others.

-The training took place in full compliance to the existing protocols of the Presidential Task Force (PTF) on Covid -19 with maximum of 25 participants at each batch and physical distancing in the seating arrangement were strictly adhered to.
+The training took place in full compliance to the existing health protocols issued by the Presidential Task Force (PTF) on Covid -19 which allow maximum of 25 participants at each batch and observance of physical distancing.

-Presentations were made by seasoned practitioners in the non-oil export sub- sector and financial services sectors of the economy including Mr. Collin Nwosu of the International Trade Facilitation Association an ITC Consultant and a representative of Zenith Bank Plc. on the following topics:
+Presentations were made by seasoned practitioners in the non-oil export sub- sector and financial services sectors of the economy covering the following topics:

 - Overview of the Export Process.

-The programme which was very successful had Ninety –Seven (97) exporters trained and equipped with export skills during the four days it lasted.
+The four day programme had Ninety –Seven (97) exporters in attendance.
+They were trained and equipped with the necessary export skills sufficient to venture into the international terrain.